mapbox/geojson-area/README.md

 # geojson-area

-Calculate the area inside of a [GeoJSON](http://geojson.org/) Polygon.
+Calculate the area inside of any [GeoJSON](http://geojson.org/) geometry.

 ## usage